LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationAssist/RecommendationSources/setting-up-bots.md

 * To connect a DialogFlow or Watson bot to LivePerson’s Conversational Cloud, follow the [Third-Party Bots Getting Started Guide](third-party-bots-getting-started.html).
 Then follow the specific guide for [DialogFlow](third-party-bots-google-dialogflow-cx.html) or [IBM Watson](third-party-bots-ibm-watson-assistant.html).
 Be sure to press the play button in the bot dashboard to enable the bot.
 -->

-### Step 4: Configure Agent Assist
+### Step 4: Configure Conversation Assist
-Configuration of Agent Assist involves the following:
+Configuration of Conversation Assist involves the following:

 1. Verify that the bots you created have been automatically discovered and enabled.
 2. Assign one or more skills to the bots.
 3. Enable recommendations.
-4. Specify the maximum number of recommendations that Agent Assist will make.
+4. Specify the maximum number of recommendations that Conversation Assist will make.
 By default, this is 3.
 5. Configure the confidence threshold.
 6. Customize the messages for join/remove bot, if desired.